apache/dubbo-website/index.md

 * Developer mailing list.
 Any questions or suggestions?
 Subscribe to [developer mailing list](https://github.com/alibaba/dubbo/issues/1393) to discuss with developers.
 * Gitter channel.
 Join <a href="https://gitter.im/alibaba/dubbo"><img class="inline-image" src="https://badges.gitter.im/alibaba/dubbo.svg"/></a> to discuss with users and developers in real time.
 * Contribute on Github.
 As dubbo is hosted at [Github](https://github.com/alibaba/dubbo).
 Feel free to fork it, issue a pull request or report a bug, and join the discussion.
+* Reporting security vulnerability.
+If you find a security vulnerability, please send an email to security@dubbo.apache.org, which is a private mailing list and nothing will go public unless we announce it.

 ## We need your help